Pitfalls

 You cannot use Webpack modules inside of index.ts

 , because it is loaded before Webpack is initialized.
-Instead, create your own Webpack module and use that.
+Instead, create your own Webpack module and use that instead.

 Webpack modules only load when required